OISTE/repository/tmp/testcp.md

 ### Authentication of organization identity

-The authentication of organization identity for SSL certificates will follow the following rules. **The Issuing CA must detail in its CPS which of the methods are used and how are implemented.**
+The authentication of organization identity for TLS certificates will follow the following rules. **The Issuing CA must detail in its CPS which of the methods are used and how are implemented.**